Funding Research on Chinese White Dolphin Conservation

-Dolphin, commonly known as the Chinese white dolphin has an enlarged
+Indo-Pacific humpback dolphin, commonly known as the Chinese white dolphin, has an enlarged

 location.
 In Chinese waters, their colour changes with age: newborns are dark

-grey, and their color changes to white or pink as they grow up.
+grey, then eventually morphing to white or pink as they grow up.
 Some adults may

 retain grey spots.

-In recent years, the awareness of Chinese white dolphin conservation has raised and more attention has been given to local conservation work.
-Major threats that they are facing include: fishing net entanglement, habitat loss and disturbance, and marine traffic and pollution.
+In recent years, the awareness of Chinese white dolphin conservation has risen and more attention has been given to local conservation work.
+Major threats that they are facing include: fishing net entanglement, habitat loss and disturbance, and pollution.